Official websites use .gov

 Evaluation

-Reducing poverty through sustained economic growth is the singular goal of MCC, and independent evaluations are MCC’s chosen means of measuring that impact.
-Evaluations are integral to MCC’s commitment to accountability, learning, transparency, and evidence-based decision making.
-Independent evaluations, which are conducted by third-party independent experts, help answer three fundamental questions:
+Reducing poverty through sustained economic growth is the singular goal of MCC, and independent evaluations are MCC’s chosen means of measuring results.
+As detailed in MCC’s Policy on Monitoring and Evaluation, evaluations are integral to MCC’s commitment to accountability, learning, transparency, and evidence-based decision making.
+Independent evaluations, which are conducted by third-party independent experts, help answer the following fundamental questions:

 • Was MCC’s investment implemented according to plan?
 This is key to transparency.